ericdagenais/AFNetworking-RubyMotion-Example/README.md

 #### `nil` Callback Blocks

 The Objective-C examples for AFNetworking often pass in `nil` as callback blocks.
-In RubyMotion, passing in nil to these callbacks causes a crash.
+In RubyMotion, passing in nil to these callbacks causes a crash if the callback ever needs to be called.
 To avoid crashing, pass in an empty proc *with the correct number of parameters*.

 For example, passing in `nil` to `failure:` below works in Objective-C but will cause a crash in RubyMotion if the request fails: